The Admissions Office will contact parents about pending or missing requirements.

 Grade 6 to 12 applicants who have never attended an English-instruction school but have otherwise performed well academically must first pass an English test to be admitted.

-Applicants with requirements completed after February will be tested in April or May (depending on teachers' schedules), over the summer break (schedule-permitting), or in the first half of August.
+If places are still available, applicants with requirements submitted after March will be tested in May or early June (depending on teachers' availability), over the summer break (schedule-permitting), or in the first half of August.

 Admission and Enrollment

-Acceptance documents (welcome letters and information from the nurse, the Parent-Teacher-Forum, the lunch program and school bus service providers, etc.) are emailed to parents of admitted students.
-Parents must read, sign, and return the Enrollment Agreement and Risk Assumption Form to the Admissions Office and pay a Reservation Fee before the given deadline.
+Acceptance documents (welcome letters and information from the nurse, the Parent-Teacher-Forum, the lunch program and school bus service providers, etc.) are published on the online portal to parents.
+Parents must complete the Online Enrollment process, sign and return the Enrollment Contract and medical forms to the Admissions Office and pay a Reservation Fee before the given deadline.

 Placement Testing for Middle and High School

-Placement testing for all newly-admitted Middle and High School students must be completed the week before school begins.
-These tests help determine individual levels Math, Writing, and if applicable, in German, French, or Spanish.
+Placement testing for all newly-admitted Middle and High School students (who have not been previously tested) must be completed the week before school begins.
+These tests help determine individual levels or possible gaps in Mathematics, Writing, and if applicable, in German, French, or Spanish.

 High School student appointments must be arranged with our HS Counselors after testing to finalize course selection and the student's schedule before the first day of school.
 Parents must attend this meeting.

 Final Admissions Requirements

-Final reports and official transcripts of grades (with official English translations if not issued in English) of all new students from the previous year must be submitted to the Admissions Office except when the previous school issued no reports (younger students).
+Final reports and official transcripts of grades (with official English translations if not issued in English) of all new students from the previous school year or semester must be submitted to the Admissions Office except when the previous school issued no reports (younger students).
 Enrollment certificates may suffice.

 The required medical forms must also be submitted to the school nurse before students start attending school.

 New Student Orientation (August only)

 All new students and parents are invited to attend the New Student Orientation scheduled the day before the first day of school.
 Tours will be arranged by student/parent volunteers and school personnel.

 First Day of School